root-project/root/bindings/jupyroot/README.md

 Once the server is up, you can use ROOT with two kernels:

 1. ROOT C++: new kernel provided by ROOT
-2. Python 2 / 3: already provided by Jupyter
+2. Python: already provided by Jupyter

 ##  C++ ROOTbook
 ROOT offers a C++ kernel that transforms the notebook in a ROOT prompt.